Hardness of monadic second-order formulae over succinct graphs: Introduction

 \section{Introduction}

 In this paper, we are interested in deciding properties of graphs defined in monadic second-order logic (MSO).
-A series of results by Courcelle deals with this question; in particular \cite{courcelle} proves that every MSO property is decidable in linear time, given a graph with bounded treewidth (encoded by its adjacency matrix).
-Now what if the graph is not arbitrary, but presents some structure that allows a shorter encoding?
+A series of results by Courcelle deals with this question; in particular~\cite{courcellebook} proves that every MSO property is decidable in linear time, given a graph with bounded treewidth (encoded by its adjacency matrix). {The result also holds for the more general family of graphs with bounded cliquewidth~\cite{courcelle-cw}.} Now what if the graph is not arbitrary, but presents some structure that allows a shorter encoding?
 Assume that the graph is described succinctly, i.e, by a Boolean circuit which computes the adjacency relation between nodes, which are represented by binary numbers.
 In this case the adjacency matrix might be exponentially larger than the circuit representation, so Courcelle's theorem does not give a polynomial-time algorithm.
 One natural question is whether it is possible to exploit the circuits in better ways than just querying for all possible edges, in order to more directly deduce structural information about the graph.
-Our main result essentially tells that it is impossible as soon as the property is non-trivial for bounded treewidth graphs. \begin{theorem} If $\phi$ is an arborescent MSO sentence, then testing $\phi$ on graphs represented succinctly is either \NP- or \coNP-hard. \end{theorem} \emph{Arborescent} means that $\phi$ has infinitely many models with some fixed treewidth, and infinitely many countermodels with some fixed treewidth.
-Formal definitions appear in Section~\ref{sec:pre}, including a definition of \emph{treewidth}.
+Our main result essentially tells that it is impossible as soon as the property is nontrivial for bounded-cliquewidth graphs. \begin{theoremintro} If $\phi$ is a cw-nontrivial MSO sentence, then testing $\phi$ on graphs represented succinctly is either \NP- or \coNP-hard. \end{theoremintro} \emph{Cw-nontrivial} means that $\phi$ has infinitely many models with some fixed cliquewidth, and infinitely many countermodels with some fixed cliquewidth.
+Formal definitions appear in Section~\ref{sec:pre}, including a definition of \emph{cliquewidth}, and the formal version of this Theorem~\ref{t:succinct} is Theorem~\ref{thm:main}.
+In this paper, we only consider \emph{finite models}.
+Considering infinite models would require to agree on a computational model to describe them, say Turing machines, and the original Rice theorem then states that all nontrivial properties are even undecidable.